jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-beauty-and-makeup.md

 This paragraph uses some *italic* and some more **emphasis**

 > This is a blockquote, this blockquote can be as long as you want it to be.
 > This is a blockquote, this blockquote can be as long as you want it to be.
 > This is a blockquote, this blockquote can be as long as you want it to be.
-> This is a blockquote, this blockquote can be as long as you want it to be.